Regulations and Definitions

 - New positions are classified and existing positions reclassified at the request of the department.

 Complete the following departmental needs analysis prior to developing a Position Description:

 - Review the existing generic classification description.

 - Describe the position: full or part-time, temporary or regular, position share or other special circumstances?

-- If this is a new position, have you talked with your Human Resources Representative?
+- If this is a newly created position, discuss with your Human Resources Representative.